TailaiLihe/UCDavis-EEC172-Lab-Manual/labs/lab3.md

 boards via UART channel.

-***This lab assignment is alotted 6 sections (3 weeks) and verification is due by the end of your last lab section of week 6.***
+***This lab assignment is alotted 6 sections (3 weeks) and verification is due by the end of your first lab section of week 7.***

 ## Learning Objectives